Dollar General Corporation (DG) Shares Down Despite Recent Market Volatility

 Analysts’ Opinion of DG

-Many brokerage firms have already submitted their reports for DG stocks, with Gordon Haskett repeating the rating for DG by listing it as a “Accumulate.”
-The predicted price for DG in the upcoming period, according to Gordon Haskett is $245 based on the research report published on February 10th of the current year 2023.
+Many brokerage firms have already submitted their reports for DG stocks, with Gordon Haskett repeating the rating for DG by listing it as a “Hold.”
+The predicted price for DG in the upcoming period, according to Gordon Haskett is $220 based on the research report published on March 17th of the current year 2023.

-Barclays, on the other hand, stated in their research note that they expect to see DG reach a price target of $237.
-The rating they have provided for DG stocks is “Equal Weight” according to the report published on February 08th, 2023.
+Gordon Haskett, on the other hand, stated in their research note that they expect to see DG reach a price target of $245, previously predicting the price at $275.
+The rating they have provided for DG stocks is “Accumulate” according to the report published on February 10th, 2023.

-Credit Suisse gave a rating of “Neutral” to DG, setting the target price at $260 in the report published on December 20th of the previous year.
+Barclays gave a rating of “Equal Weight” to DG, setting the target price at $237 in the report published on February 08th of the current year.

 Insider Trading